 After, add 1 pound of fertilizer until the tree has matured- after 8 years of planting.

-A mature lemon should at most, have received 20 pounds of fertilizer across its entire growing period.
+A mature lemon should have received 20 pounds of fertilizer throughout its entire growing period.